 - Expect more than one use out of digital, store app coupons.
 Typically you get one use only.

-- Ever, ever copy coupons.
+- Never, ever copy coupons.
 It’s fraud and it will land you in big trouble.
-Instead, ask your partner, mom and friends to print coupons for you.
+Instead, ask your partner, mom, and friends to print coupons for you.
 Or buy multiple copies of a Sunday paper.

 - Give up.
 Everyone feels overwhelmed at first, but if you go slow and take it one step at a time, you’ll get it!

-Stacking Coupons Level 1: Use a coupon when you buy something on sale.
+Coupon Stacking Level 1: Use a coupon when you buy something on sale.

 To learn about your store’s sales, pick up a weekly sales flyer.
 Grocery store sales usually run Wednesday through Tuesday every week.
 Many of these weekly sales are posted on grocery store websites and in store apps.

-Stacking Coupons Level 2: Sign up for store rewards programs.
+Coupon Stacking Level 2: Sign up for store rewards programs.